(Play)

 Index

-Daisy Jin is a graphic & game designer with a focus on multi-media entertainment based in Los Angeles, CA. She explores the spectrum between utility and whimsicality of "tools," employing visual language to uncover concealed mirth within commonplace.
+Daisy Jin is a graphic & game designer with a focus on multi-media entertainment based in Los Angeles, CA. She explores the spectrum between whimsicality and practicality of "tools," employing visual language to uncover concealed mirth within commonplace.

 REMOONSystem Design